FryguyPA/bulk_site_creator/README.md

 - Updated config.py to also include org ID, API key, and all the URLs for the current MIST api sites
 - Added a script to delete sites that you created - the input from this is site_created.txt This file is created when you run the site_creator.py script with a list of all the sites.
+- Added a way to check google API key as if when fails, sites are not created correctly.